United Kingdom Energy Information

 Interactive Chart United Kingdom Natural Gas Domestic Consumption

-Coal consumption dropped by more than 85% between 2012 and 2019 to 8.6 Mt because of the closure of numerous coal-fired power plants.
+Coal consumption dropped by almost 90% between 2012 and 2020 to 8.2 Mt because of the closure of numerous coal-fired power plants.

 Graph: COAL CONSUMPTION (Mt)

 The power sector accounted for 31% of coal consumption in 2020, down from 88% in 2012.